George A. Puckett Senior Citizens Center

 About George A. Puckett Senior Citizens Center

-The George Puckett Nutrition and Senior Center opened March 2003 and employs six personnel.
+The George Puckett Nutrition and Senior Center opened March 2003 and employs seven personnel.
 It is a lovely 6000 sq ft facility located, on the edge of the pond, in the beautiful city park.
-The Center is open from 8am to 2pm Monday through Friday for lunch and other activities.
+The Center is open from 11:00am to 12:30pm Monday through Friday for lunch and other activities.
 Lunch is served at 11:30am and the cost is minimal.
-We serve approximately 100 seniors in the dining room and 100 homebound clients daily.
+We serve approximately 150 seniors in the dining room and on the homebound route daily.

-Senior citizens are invited to come in at 8am to play dominos, cards, work puzzles or just sit and visit with their neighbors.
-Thursdays we gather around the piano for gospel singing.
+Senior citizens are invited to come in at 11:00am to play dominos, cards, work puzzles or just sit and visit with their neighbors.
+Wednesday we gather around the piano for gospel singing.
 Each week a health care provider is in house to perform blood pressure screenings and glucose checks.
 They also provide seniors with information on health issues.

-Every Thursday we play bingo from 12:30 to 1:00 sponsored by local businesses or home health agencies.
+Every Thursday we play bingo from 11:00 – 11:30 sponsored by local businesses or home health agencies.
 On the last Friday of each month, we have a birthday and anniversary celebration during lunch and cake and ice cream is served, recognizing the birthdays and anniversaries that have taken place during that month.
-The second Tuesday of every month is the Bunch-Singleton Domino tournament at 9am.
-Prizes for first and second place are awarded.

-Annually, many other activities take place at the center, including a Halloween Bash, fishing tournament and Veteran’s day program.
+Annually, many other activities take place at the center, including a Halloween Bash and Veteran’s day program.

 We extend to you, a warm welcome to the Nutrition and Senior Center.